Need help now?

 You can also:

 • Have evidence-informed lower risk use guidelines for common substances available for students to take or for you to review together.
-CAMH has guidelines for alcohol (for adults) and cannabis (for youth).
+CAMH and the Canadian Centre for Substance Use has guidelines for alcohol (for adults).
+Guidelines for cannabis use is available at CAMH for youth, and Canadian Centre for Substance Use for adults

 Learn more about effectively increasing well-being to reduce prevent problematic substance through the Preventing Problematic Substance Use through Positive Youth Development resources.

 It’s sometimes hard to detect problematic substance use.
 Some signs can look like typical youth behaviour.
-For example
+For example: i ii

 • ignoring responsibilities at work, school, or home